yvoyer/validator/README.md

 The validators will return a `ValidationResult` to determine whether any constraints have failed.

-ValidationNotificationHandler
+NotificationHandler
 -----------------------------

-The `ValidationNotificationHandler` are responsible to notify the user about an error.
+The `NotificationHandler` are responsible to notify the user about an error.

 The only supported strategy currently implemented are: